cloudfoundry/docs-bosh/content/cpi-config.md

 * **type** [String, required]: CPI type.
 Director will add `_cpi` suffix to the end of the type when calling CPI binary.
 Example: `openstack`, `google`.
 * **properties** [Hash, required]: Set of properties to provide to the CPI for each call so that CPI can authenticate and provision resources in an IaaS.

+!!! note
-<p class="note">Note: Properties will vary depending on the CPI you're trying to use.
+    Properties will vary depending on the CPI you're trying to use.
 These are the `Global Configuration` of a given CPI.
-See <a href="cpi-config.html#cpi-config">a complete list of the CPI properties</a>.</p>
+See <a href="cpi-config.html#cpi-config">a complete list of the CPI properties</a>.

 OpenStack example: